alexei379/CarND-Vehicle-Detection/writeup_template.md

 | ![nonvehicle] | ![noncar_hog_c0_o6] | ![noncar_hog_c0_o8] | ![noncar_hog_c0_o12] |

-![alt text][image2]

-#### 2. Explain how you settled on your final choice of HOG, binned color features and histograms of color parameters
+#### 2. Explain how you settled on your final choice of HOG, binned color and histograms of color feature parameters

-During lectures I had a chance to

-I tried varous combinations of the parameters using code in lines #TBD through #TBD of the file called `TBD.py`.
+I tried varous combinations of the parameters with the help of function `look_for_feature_params` in `trainer.py`.
+All it does it iterates over specified disctionaries with parameter options, trains the model and prints accuracy.
+I would add values I wanted to compare to appropriate lists and would analuze the results in Excel.

-First I trained the model (see details on training in next section) using variations of parameters on a subset of random 1000 samples and then confirmed the accuracy on the full training set for top choises.
+I trained the model (see details on training in next section) using variations of parameters on a subset of random 1000 samples and then confirmed the accuracy on the full training set for top choises.

 First I explored various color spaces for HOG.
 I fixed HOG parametes as TBD, and was trying to select best color space and chanel.
 Initial results based on random 1000 training samples: